 - Charge Reduced – After accepting a plea deal, our client was able to receive the minimum possible penalties for their DUI charge.

-If you were arrested and charged with a DUI or OVI in Ohio, your license will be suspended for at least six months.
+If you are arrested and charged with a DUI or OVI in Ohio, your license will be suspended for at least six months.
 However, you have the right to request a hearing with the Ohio Bureau of Motor Vehicles (BMV) within 30 days of your suspension to contest it.
-It’s important to hire the right attorney to represent you during the hearing to give yourself the best chance to have your license reinstated.
+It’s important to hire the right Columbus DUI attorney to represent you during the hearing to give yourself the best chance to have your license reinstated.

 Understanding whether you will be charged with a misdemeanor or felony OVI is important – while misdemeanor OVIs can still come with substantive consequences, they pale in comparison to felony charges.
-Felony OVI charges come with a minimum of 60 days in prison, a $1,350 fine, a suspended license, criminal forfeiture of your vehicle, and more.

 Being involved in an accident is a stressful situation to be in, no matter the circumstances surrounding it.
-If you were charged with an OVI on top of other potential charges, that stress will only skyrocket.
+If you were charged with an OVI with injury on top of other potential charges, that stress will only skyrocket.
 Even if your blood alcohol concentration (BAC) is below the legal limit, having even the slightest trace of alcohol in your system will likely shift the blame over to you, even if you were not at fault in the accident.

 If you have a prior DUI/OVI charge or charges on your record and are charged with another, the penalties you face will be even greater.
 It may also be increasingly difficult to argue your case in court, because even while the law states that you are innocent until proven guilty, your prior record will not do you any favors and can make judges less likely to believe your argument.
-It’s important to hire the right attorney to represent you and ensure that you receive a fair trial.
+It’s important to hire the right Columbus DUI lawyer to represent you and ensure that you receive a fair trial.